CliMA/Oceananigans.jl/docs/src/algorithm.md

 ## Governing prognostic equations and boundary conditions

 The governing equations are the rotating Boussinesq equations of motion.
-The Boussinesq approxiomation, which is appropriate for Earth's ocean assumes that density variations from a reference state are small, which means that the fluid can be treated as effective incompressible and that density variations affect only accelerations along the axis of gravity.
+The Boussinesq approximation, which is appropriate for Earth's ocean assumes that density variations from a reference state are small, which means that the fluid can be treated as effective incompressible and that density variations affect only accelerations along the axis of gravity.